awsdocs/aws-doc-sdk-examples/dotnetv3/ACM/README.md

-# AWS Certificate Manager code examples for the SDK for .NET
+# ACM code examples for the SDK for .NET

 ## Overview
 The code examples in this section show how to use the AWS SDK for .NET with AWS Certificate Manager (ACM)